paucabar/AimSeg/README.md

 ## Usage

-The AimSeg core is run in Fiji, but it also requires a pixel and an object classifier that can be trained on a different software.
+The AimSeg core is run in Fiji, but it also requires a pixel and an object classifier.
 Our workflow uses ilastik, but AimSeg has the potential to use probability maps and object predictions generated using different tools.
 The documentation includes instructions to use models pre-trained in ilastik.
 The subtitle of each section includes, in parentheses, the software to be used (i.e., Fiji or ilastik).

 NOTE: to use the example dataset and pre-trained models just use the AimSeg default parameters.

 ### Pre-processing (Fiji)

 Please note that ilastik only supports a series of file formats (check [Supported File Formats](https://www.ilastik.org/documentation/basics/dataselection.html)).
 Therefore, it may be necessary to transform the image dataset into a format supported by ilastik.
-Moreover, in order to reuse an ilastik project in different datasets, it will be necessary to use the same settings in the format transformation step to pre-process the input data.
+Moreover, in order to reuse an ilastik project in different datasets, it will be necessary to pre-process the input data using the same parameters.
 Normalisation may be helpful to reuse the same trained model for different datasets.

 1. Run the **Pre-processing** script (<code>Plugins>AimSeg>Pre-processing</code>)
-2. Select the directory containing the image dataset to be transformed
+2. Select the directory containing the image dataset to be pre-processed
+3. Image width and height will be divided by the <code>Downsample</code> value
-3. Check <code>Normalize</code> if you want to use the Fiji's Enhance Contrast command (0.3 % sat pixels)
+4. Check <code>Normalize</code> if you want to stretch the image histogram in a 0-1 range
+5. Set the percentage of saturated pixels (<code>% Sat Pixels</code>)
-4. Run
+6. Run

 The pre-processed dataset will be stored in a new folder named after the selected folder adding the postfix  *_pre-processed*.
-The original images are converted to 8-bit and saved as tif files.
+The original images are converted to 32-bit for normalisation and saved as tif files.

-### Pixel classification (ilastik)
+### Pixel classification / Autocontext (ilastik)

 1. Click on <code>Browse Files</code> (Open Project... submenu)
-2. Select a pre-trained pixel classifier
+2. Select a pre-trained pixel classifier or autocontext project
 3. Go to the <code>Batch Processing</code> applet
 4. Click on <code>Select Raw Data Files...</code>
-5. Select and load all the images to predicted
+5. Select and load all the images to be predicted
 6. Click on <code>Process all files</code>.
 Processing all the files may take some time, depending on factors such as the number of images to be predicted, the size of the images or the number of features that the classifier computes

 ![pc1](https://user-images.githubusercontent.com/39589980/186393550-d30c133c-d275-4104-a467-8bb1d56910f1.png)